Project Lead Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for project lead roles in Hawaii?

-The H-1B is the most common visa category for project leads in Hawaii, as the role typically requires a bachelor's degree in engineering, business, or a related field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa category for project leads in Hawaii, as the role typically requires a bachelor's degree in engineering, business, or a related field, meeting the specialty occupation standard.
 L-1A visas apply to project leads transferred intracompany into managerial positions.
 O-1 visas are an option for candidates with documented exceptional achievement in their field, though approval requires substantial evidence.

 How to find project lead visa sponsorship jobs in Hawaii?